What it does

 Incanthera PLC (AQSE:INC) is a revenue-generating, UK-based, oncology therapeutics company focusing on drug discovery and development of targeted medicines for the treatment of cancer.

 It is developing a pipeline of tumour-targeting drug delivery systems.
 The platform technology enables precise delivery of both new and existing highly potent drugs directly to tumours.
 This precision improves tumour selectivity and decreasing the side effects associated with traditional anti-cancer treatments.

 It was spun-out in 2010 from the Institute of Cancer Therapeutics at the University of Bradford.

-Sol, the cream, has already gone through the proof of concept stage and Incanthera (LON:INC) is looking for a partner to help it through the product development and marketing stage.
+Its Sol cream has already gone through the proof of concept stage and Incanthera is looking for a partner within 12-18 months to help it through the product development and marketing stage.

 What the broker says